 18) Pâté en croûte

-Pâté en croûte (literally paste in crust) is also another traditional dish made with meat pâté that is wrapped in a pastry, then baked.
+Pâté en croûte (paste in crust) is a traditional Charcuterie dish made with meat pâté that is wrapped in a pastry and then baked.

 Potatoes